FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_acceleration.md

 **UNIX/Windows only**

-The {{< TransferCFT/componentshortname  >}} acceleration feature offers significantly faster transfer rates for large-file transfers, traveling long-distances over high bandwidth networks.
+The Transfer CFT{{< TransferCFT/componentshortname  >}} acceleration feature offers significantly faster transfer rates for large-file transfers, traveling long-distances over high bandwidth networks.

-{{< TransferCFT/componentshortname  >}} achieves this transfer acceleration using two methods:
+Transfer CFT{{< TransferCFT/componentshortname  >}} achieves this transfer acceleration using two methods:

 - UDT: a UDP-based protocol (User Datagram Protocol)
 - pTCP: parallel TCP, which uses multiple parallel connections

 ### UDT description

-UDT is a transport protocol that {{< TransferCFT/componentshortname  >}} can use to manage applications over high-speed networks.
+UDT is a transport protocol that Transfer CFT{{< TransferCFT/componentshortname  >}} can use to manage applications over high-speed networks.
 UDT uses UDP, a lower layer message, to transfer bulk data.

 ## Configuring accelerated communication

-To enable accelerated communication in CFTUTIL use the unified configuration command `UCONFSET`.
+To enable accelerated communication in CFTUTIL use the unified configuration command UCONFSET.

 ### Basic configuration

-You can globally enable or disable the acceleration function in the {{< TransferCFT/componentshortname  >}} unified configuration.
+You can globally enable or disable the acceleration function in the Transfer CFT{{< TransferCFT/componentshortname  >}} unified configuration.
 Next, indicate the network resources that you want to have accelerated by UDT and pTCP.

 #### Parameters